naveen1107/dogClassifier/README.md

 - `model.py` is the main prediction script that utilizes the detector functions and helper functions

 The requirements.txt file includes all of therequired libraries for this project.

+**You can find the Data Preparation, Data Preprocessing and Model training Code in dog_app.ipynb file**

 ## Summary of Model and Results